Prembkbaskar/User-Management/README.md

 ## Database Integration Process

 The backend uses Flask with SQLAlchemy for MySQL database integration and PyMongo for MongoDB logging.
-The frontend is built with React and uses Axios for API calls.